History of Sak Yant Tattoos: Origins, Culture & Meaning

 The Importance of Sak Yant Lineage

-Outside of Wat Bang Phra, and especially in Northern Thailand and Cambodia the lineage is not seen as very important.
-It can be likened to being a medical student in an University that only teaches dentistry and claiming that tooth pulling is the only ‘medicine’ that is required for health.
 Modern Sak Yant Masters generally value the wisdom of all Sak Yant traditions and tend to extend their knowledge (and therefore wisdom and power) by studying many different forms of designs and magical spells.

-Sak Yant’s are done by a donation chosen by the person getting one
+Sak Yant's are done by a 'donation'

 This has never been the case, as almost every Temple and certainly ever Sak Yant Master has a design and cost book for people to choose their designs.
 The confusion comes from people not understanding that their are two parts to getting a Sak Yant.
 The first is the offering consisting of a few flowers, some incense and cigarettes, the second part being the donation which is found in the design books or by asking the Master “How much for this one”.